Bastardkb/bastardkb.github.io/bg_dilemma/required_tools.md

 layout: default
 title: Required tools
 nav_order: 2
-parent: Buid guides - Dilemma
+parent: Build guides - Dilemma
 ---

 Before starting the build, check that you have all the required tools: